-At Fiddler AI, our mission is to provide a unified AI observability and security platform for agents, GenAI, and predictive ML.
+At Fiddler AI, our mission is to provide a unified AI Observability and Security platform for agents, GenAI, and predictive ML.
 This means giving our customers deep insights into how their AI systems are behaving and performing in production.
-To power this we analyze the model inference logs – or "events" and for that we rely on a robust and performant data store, and for us, that's ClickHouse.
+To power this we analyze the model inference logs — or "events" — which requires a robust and performant data store, and for us, that's ClickHouse.

 In the world of distributed systems and high-throughput data ingestion, duplicates are an almost unavoidable reality.
-While ideally, every piece of data would arrive exactly once, several factors can conspire to create duplicate entries in your database:
+While ideally, every piece of data would arrive exactly once, several factors can conspire to create duplicate entries in your database.
+The following are the most common causes, though others may exist

 The presence of duplicate data silently undermines the reliability and trustworthiness of an AI observability platform.
 The consequences are far-reaching and can lead to incorrect insights and misguided decisions: